 If plain whole life policies from yesteryear have worked out pretty well, what about the ones that were customized to produce boatloads of cash surrender value?

 The difference, however, is not all that substantial.
 In raw dollars, no policy is down vs. the original projection by any more than a few thousand dollars, which on average comes out to less than 1.5% off its original projection.
-From an internal rate of return perspective, this comes out to less than 0.5% difference vs. what was originally projected on average.
+If we look at the internal rate of return, this is less than a 0.5% difference vs. what was originally projected in the illustration (on average)

-For one company, the dividend hasn't changed in over a decade so none of those policies have cash values that were any different than what was originally assumed as long as the client paid the premium as originally planned.
+For major one mutual life insurance company, kept their dividend unchanged for over a decade so none of those policies have cash values that were any different than what was originally assumed as long as the client paid the premium as originally planned.

-Despite some small reductions in dividends and lower cash value balances, we don't hear much in the way of complaints or concerns.
-In fact, we've seen several policyholders take advantage of opportunities to increase premium outlay by dumping additional money into policies.
-Turns out they are happy enough with how things have gone to place more money into the policies.
+Despite some small reductions in dividends and lower cash value balances, we don't hear much in the way of complaints or concerns about whole life insurance.
+In fact, we've seen several policyholders take advantage of the built-in flexibility to increase the premiums they pay by dumping additional money into their policies.

 Does it make you curious to see how a whole life policy might work out for you?
-If so, feel free to reach out and have a discussion with us.
-Typically a short conversation can determine if it's a strategy worth pursuing.
+If so, feel free to reach out (click here to contact us) and have a discussion with us.
+A short conversation can determine if it's a strategy worth pursuing.